 - Gustave Le Gray

 Albumen print from collodion glass negative, flush-mounted to original card.
-Signature stamp in the lower right corner.
+Signature stamp in the lower right corner, titled in pencil in by Roger Björnstjerna on the card.
 Flush-mounted to album page.
 Together with the album.

 Roger Magnus Eugen Curt Björnstjerna (1827-1910) by descendants,

 The following lots 101-103 is a set of three albums made by the Swedish general Roger Björnstjerna (1827- 1910) who travelled around Europe between 1857 - 1859 with his companion Reuterskiöld and brought several photographs and gravures representing the cities he went to so such as Geneva and Paris.
 The prints are very diverse.
 His route is illustrated in an annotated map of Europe, and he also added his portrait and business cards of people he met in each city.
 In these albums, three extraordinary prints of Gustave Le Gray were found.
 Having been preserved in these album since they were purchased during this trip, they have not seen the light of day and therefore are in an exceptional condition.